sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 We can eliminate the visual confusion by combining the legend and the interaction controls together.
 The checkbox controls will serve as a legend if we add color boxes that identify the chart lines.

 We can add the colored boxes using an <span class="smcp">HTML</span> `<span>` tag and a bit of styling.
 Here is the markup for one such checkbox with the styles inline.
-(Full web page implementations might be better organized by defining most of the styles in an external style sheet.)
+(Full web page implementations might be better organized by having most of the styles defined in an external stylesheet.)

 ``` {.html .numberLines}
 <label class="checkbox">